 Solution: Follow this process!

-2. Write down WHY it comes with those features.
+- Write down why it comes with those features.
 Why does the client need those, and how does it benefit them.

-4. When they say yes (I’ve never had anyone say no), get on the VOICE RECORDER on Facebook Messenger and tell them about it.
+- When they say yes (I've never had anyone say no), get on the voice recorder on Facebook Messenger and tell them about it.
 Again — like a normal person.
-Don’t send them a copied and pasted sales page.
-Record yourself talking about it so you don’t seem spammy.
+Don't send them a copied and pasted sales page.
+Record yourself talking about it so you don't seem spammy.
 Ask them what they think, and if they think it would be helpful.

-5. They’ll give you feedback.
-Ideally they’ll use the voice recorder too, but if they write back, that’s fine.
-Take notes like CRAZY.
+- They'll give you feedback.
+Ideally they'll use the voice recorder too, but if they write back, that's fine.
+Take lots of notes.
 Write their exact word and phrasing.
-Transcribe that shit if you have to.
+Transcribe it if you have to, so you can visually see what words they used.
 Ask follow-up questions, and try not to go into defense mode.
-You’re not here to debate and argue.
-You’re here to let them tell you what they’d rather have, and if it turns out that you were wrong about certain features — take it with gratitude that you’re being guided in the right direction.
+You're not here to debate and argue.
+You're here to let them tell you what they'd rather have, and if it turns out that you were wrong about certain features — take it with gratitude that you’re being guided in the right direction.

-7. Optional: Offer them something to show your gratitude.
+- Optional: Offer them something to show your gratitude.
 A free 30 min coaching session works nicely in cases like this.
-But even if you don’t offer a specific “something,” be super grateful and let them know you appreciate them SO MUCH.
+But even if you don’t offer a specific “something,” be super grateful and let them know you appreciate them.

-8. Do this for at LEAST three people!
-You’d be amazed how many people I’ve suggested this process to, and they immediately come back and say, “Yes, I’ve validated this idea and have my notes from a meeting I had 5 months ago with a client who never signed up to work with me.”
-And to this day they still don’t have clients.
-DO THE WORK.
+- Do this for at least three people!
+You'd be amazed how many people I've suggested this process to, and they immediately come back and say, “Yes, I've validated this idea and have my notes from a meeting I had 5 months ago with a client who never signed up to work with me.”
+And to this day they still don't have clients.
+Do the work, even if it's tough.
 Be vulnerable.
 Talk to real people.
 Take notes.
 Be grateful.
 Give back.

 Reasons You’re Still Being Stubborn and Refusing to Follow This Process